• Skip to primary navigation

 You can sit there for hours staring at the blinking cursor or blank sheet.
 One way to tackle this is to imagine you’re talking to one person.
 That was Ann’s tip.
 Ideally, this would be your ideal client or customer.
 Have a conversation with this person.
 What do you want to share?

-Start writing – whether that’s electronic or with good old fashion pen and paper.
+Start writing – whether that’s electronic or with good old-fashioned pen and paper.
 Write in the time you’ve set aside.
 You can do the dishes, laundry, and vacuuming another time.
 I create blocks of time to get these things done so they don’t become reasons that keep me from writing.

 Write Often